 * Click here for rating key

 Atlanta Fish Market Restaurant Review: This Buckhead classic slightly evokes the casual architecture of a lakeside fish restaurant somewhere in the low country.
 We prefer a small booth in the renovated bar area, the former Geechee Porch, close to the kitchen so we can watch the goings-on.
 Its bar also serves as a sushi bar.
-A selection of fresh bivalves from myriad sources makes a good starter, but if you want them cooked, we suggest the crisp fried version, but there's also an acceptable Rockefeller.
-Savannah blue crab bisque is rich with crab meat.
-The former Geechee Porch, a bar area, now is the sushi bar.
-Be firm about how well done you want your fish: the swordfish with crushed cashews and cracked peppercorns came a little overcooked for our preferences.
-Skate wing meunière pairs with mashed spuds and green beans, or choose a fish from a list of offerings and decide how you want it prepared, whether grilled, blackened or sautéed.
+A selection of fresh bivalves from myriad sources makes a good starter, but if you want them cooked, we suggest the crisp fried version or the acceptable Rockefeller.
+Missing the always fresh soft-shell crabs when they’re in season would be a crime; they're prepared simply so their richness is not marred by distractions.
+Fish is wild-caught; not farm-raised.
+Skate wing meunière pairs with mashed spuds and green beans, or choose a fish from a list of offerings and decide how you want it prepared: grilled, blackened or sautéed.
 Try the sea bass Hong Kong-style, steamed with soy and sherry and seasoned with ginger and scallions.
-King crab legs, stone crab claws and soft-shell crabs when available are first-rate; the mussels, though, seem small and tasteless.
+King crab legs, stone crab claws and crab cakes are first-rate; the mussels, though, seem small and tasteless.
 There are four steaks on the menu, and gluten-free options, too.
 Desserts are well-executed; make your choice the New Orleans bread pudding or, for something lighter, the house-made sorbet.
-AFM’s wine list features many wines by the glass that work well with the food, Albariño and Muscadet, for instance, although we miss a dry still rosé.
+AFM’s wine list features many by the glass that work well with the food, such as Albariño and Muscadet, although we miss a dry still rosé.